HariSekhon/Knowledge-Base/travel.md

 [Restaurang Kryp In](https://restaurangkrypin.se/) is good in the centre.

-### UAE - Dubai
+### UAE

+The United Arab Emirates is one of the most civilized and safe societies I have ever seen.

+They have zero tolerance for criminals or welfares spongers.
+They would literally deport half of the UK, which is why it's a nicer place.

+#### Dubai

-Dubai is more of a city-state that a city as Europeans would understand it.
+Dubai is more of a city-state than a city as Europeans would understand it.

-It would be extremely difficult to walk due to the distances and heat.
+It would be extremely difficult to walk due to the large distances and high heat.

 *"I don't walk anywhere in Dubai"* one of my Brit connections told me.
 I saw why after I arrived.
 Even a 15 minute walk to lunch will leave you a sweaty mess by the time you get there.